ntop/ntopng/doc/src/alerts/developing_alerts.rst

 	[...]
 	}

-These are the basic steps needed and must be replicated for all host, but even flow, to define a new host alert.
+These are the basic steps needed and must be replicated every time we want to add a new alert, both for host or flow.
 What we can add now is a variable to be avaiable during the periodic update that store how many http flows an host have seen until that time.
 To do so we can modify the Host class adding a variable and a getter.